duckinator/from/README.md

 # From

-An ES6-inspired method for importing things from Ruby libraries.
+An ES6-inspired library for importing things from other Ruby libraries.

 ## Installation